UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

          Both ways of starting MATLAB on Rackham.

-  .. tab:: LUNARC
+  .. tab:: LUNARC and PDC

-      On the LUNARC HPC desktop, if you want to use the MATLAB graphical user interface (GUI), nothing needs to be loaded in a terminal: you can simply go to the Applications menu at the top left and mouse over ``Applications-Matlab`` to see the versions available.
-There you will see 3 versions per release: regular, (CPU), and (HEP,CPU).
+      The LUNARC HPC Desktop and Interactive HPC at PDC both use Desktop On-Demand and GfxLauncher to run certain interactive apps without going through a terminal interface.
+Go to the Applications menu at the top left, mouse over ``Applications-Matlab`` (LUNARC) or ``PDC-Matlab`` to see the versions available, and click your preferred version.
+That will open a GfxLauncher popup where you can set the resources needed to run the MATLAB GUI (note that batch jobs submitted from within the GUI are _not_ bound by the same settings as the GUI).

+      At PDC, setting the partition happens entirely within the GfxLauncher.
+On LUNARC's Cosmos cluster, there are 3 versions per MATLAB release in the Apps menu&mdash;regular, (CPU), and (HEP,CPU)&mdash;and your resource choices partly depend on which of those you select.

       .. figure:: ../../img/Cosmos-AppMenu-Matlab.png
          :width: 350
          :align: center

-      The (HEP,CPU) nodes are private, so avoid those.
-The regular versions run on our Intel 32-core nodes because they have built-in GPU partitions.
-If you don't plan to do any graphical work inside the GUI, you can choose the (CPU) version of your preferred release to get onto an AMD 48-core node, which also allows you to run for up to 7 days (168:00:00) instead of the usual 2-day limit.
+      The (HEP,CPU) nodes are private.
+The regular versions run on Intel 32-core nodes because they have built-in GPU partitions, but you may choose other nodes.
+If you don't plan to do any intensive graphical work inside the GUI, you can choose the (CPU) version of your preferred release to access an AMD 48-core node, which also allows you to run for up to 7 days (168:00:00) instead of the usual 2-day limit.

+      On Dardel, when the GUI starts, you will have to provide your MathWorks account credentials.

 Exercises